-1. Complete Application - This comprehensive request should include all documents requested on the Housing Checklist.
+- 1. Complete Application This comprehensive request should include all documents requested on the Housing Checklist.
 Those documents not available should be indicated with a full and detailed explanation.
-Any missing or non-submitted documents may cause a delay or denial of request of housing funds.

-2. Qualified Development Team - The applicant must include and identify information about the persons or organizations that will be responsible for carrying out all aspects of the proposed project.
-This includes, but is not limited to the following areas: (a) Housing, (b) financing, (c) construction, architectural design and management, (d) management of housing, including marketing, leasing and assets, and (e) legal team.

-3. Past Performance - The County will consider the past performance of developers that will include, but is not limited to: the ability to successfully structure and close a project, timeliness of completing a project, management practices other housing facilities and payment history on the servicing of their loans.

-4. Underwriting Analysis - The applicant must provide a detailed development cost breakdown which includes all acquisition, construction, soft costs, and fees.
+Any missing or non-submitted documents may cause a delay or denial of request of housing funds. - 2.
+Qualified Development Team The applicant must include and identify information about the persons or organizations that will be responsible for carrying out all aspects of the proposed project.
+This includes, but is not limited to the following areas: (a) Housing, (b) financing, (c) construction, architectural design and management, (d) management of housing, including marketing, leasing and assets, and (e) legal team. - 3.
+Past Performance The County will consider the past performance of developers that will include, but is not limited to: the ability to successfully structure and close a project, timeliness of completing a project, management practices other housing facilities and payment history on the servicing of their loans. - 4.
+Underwriting Analysis The applicant must provide a detailed development cost breakdown which includes all acquisition, construction, soft costs, and fees.
 A full operating budget must also be submitted documenting an economically feasible project after payment of expenses and debt.
 A subsidy layering review is conducted to determine the appropriate level of housing subsidy.
-This review is summarized in the Department's Staff Report presented to the County Boarof Commisioners.
-Allther financing componens of the t ansaction must be identified at the time of request, including the most reasonable loan amounts, interest rate and terms.
-A final financial review is performed prior to loan closing to ensure that the project is still economically feasible.
-The project's analysis of the operating budget or pro-forma must show that there is adequate cash flow to meet all debt service requirements (by all lenders) and provide for adequate reserves throughout the affordability period.
+This review is summarized in the Department's Staff Report presented to the County Boarof Commissioners.
+Allther financing componens of the tansaction musbe identified at theime of requet, incuding the mostreasonable loanamouts, interet rate and trms.
+A finalinancial review is performed prior to loan closing to ensure that the project is still economically feasible.
+The project's analysiof the operaing budget opro-forma mst show that there is adequate cash flow to meet all debt service requirements (by all lenders) and provide for adequate reserves throughout the affordability period.
 A capital needs assessment is required for all projects with 26 or more total units.
 A market analysis is required for new construction and new single family housing projects which will indicate a favorable market for the proposal.
-5. Risk Management - Generally, the property is used as security for the housing funds provided to a development.
-The County is generally in a second mortgage position behind the primary lender, but will evaluate request for modifications to this request.

-6. Compliance Monitoring - Where HUD required, the County will require annual rental compliance monitoring throughout the affordability period.
-The owner remains responsible throughout the affordability period to continue to comply with all federal regulations applicable to the project, including but not limited to: 1) maintaining the appropriate rent levels, 2) income qualifying the household, 3) maintaining the appropriate number of assisted units as required by federal regulations, 4) collecting all necessary documentation in a timely manner and forwarding it to the County, and 5) ensuring an adequately maintained facility.

-7. Asset Monitoring - The County also reserves the right to perform asset monitoring to insure continued viability of a project.
+- 5. Risk Management Generally, the property is used as security for the housing funds provided to a development.
+The County is generally in a second mortgage position behind the primary lender, but will evaluate request for modifications to this request. - 6.
+Compliance Monitoring Where HUD required, the County will require annual rental compliance monitoring throughout the affordability period.
+The owner remains responsible throughout the affordability period to continue to comply with all federal regulations applicable to the project, including but not limited to: 1) maintaining the appropriate rent levels, 2) income qualifying the household, 3) maintaining the appropriate number of assisted units as required by federal regulations, 4) collecting all necessary documentation in a timely manner and forwarding it to the County, and 5) ensuring an adequately maintained facility. - 7.
+Asset Monitoring The County also reserves the right to perform asset monitoring to insure continued viability of a project.
 This includes, but is not limited to, the review of financial statements, records retained at the management office related to operations, insurance documentation, affirmative fair marketing and other pertinent documents.
 This review must be conducted annually for projects with 10 or more assisted units